-Over the last five years, HTSB has issued licenses with over 18,000 license fields to Hawaii teachers.
+Over the last five years, HTSB has issued licenses with over 18,000 license fields to Hawai'i teachers.
 In the past year, HTSB licensed over 3,300 new licenses and renewed over 4,000 existing licenses.
 The Board continued the audit of license renewals for those teachers who are required to renew their licenses.
-Drawing upon a random selection of individuals renewing statewide, licensees submit the documentation to substantiate that they met the Performance Standards and had satisfactory experience within five years prior to renewal.
-HTSB staff worked with the DOE and Charter School administrators to continue to streamline the license renewal audit and collect evidence electronically.
+Drawing upon a random selection of individuals renewing statewide, licensees submitted the documentation to substantiate that they met the performance standards and had satisfactory experience within five years prior to renewal.
+HTSB staff worked with the HIDOE and Hawai'i State Public Charter School administrators to continue to streamline the license renewal audit and collect evidence electronically.
 Requirements for licensing and renewal may be found in Appendix C.